ManjitBedi/3d-homework-challenge/readme.md

 - I experienced a confounding issue when doing animation; the game object would get deleted.
  - it turns out you cannot have a trail renderer active when performing scaling animations using DOTween or other systems; I don't know if this is a bug in Unity or they way it works
- - the solution is to set the emitter to turned off until used:
+ - the solution is to set the emitter to turned off until needed:

  ```
 gameObject.GetComponent<TrailRenderer>().emitting = false;